 The criminal penalties depend on the reason you were prohibited from owning a firearm:

-You will face a new felony charge which can carry 16 month, 2 years or 3 years in jail, plus up to $10,000 in county jail.
+- Convicted felons: You will face a new felony charge which can carry 16 months, two years, or three years in jail, plus up to $10,000 in county jail.

-Other circumstances include a previous conviction for certain misdemeanors, a juvenile conviction (you are a “ward of the state”) or being under a restraining order.
+- Other circumstances: Other circumstances include a previous conviction for certain misdemeanors, a juvenile conviction (you are a “ward of the state”), or being under a restraining order.
 The penalties depend on the severity of the offense.
-You could face a felony (with the same penalties as above) or a misdemeanor, carrying up to 1 year in jail and up to $1,000 in fines.
+You could face a felony (with the same penalties as above) or a misdemeanor, carrying up to one year in jail and up to $1,000 in fines.

 There are many valid defenses for a felon possessing a firearm.
 These can include:

-Justifiable possession, such as taking a gun off of someone who attacked you and calling the police to come get it
+- Justifiable possession, such as taking a gun off of someone who attacked you and calling the police to come to get it

-Talk to a Los Angeles Felon with a Firearm Lawyer for Free
+Talk to a Los Angeles Felon With a Firearm Defense Attorney for Free

 No matter what happened in your past, you shouldn’t have to face jail time all over again.
 Let our team help you.
 Our mission is to always help the accused.
 We will listen to you, take your side, and put all our resources to work defending you – with a high success rate.